greenboxal/doggohub/doc/ssh/README.md

 Git is a distributed version control system, which means you can work locally but you can also share or "push" your changes to other servers.
-Before you can push your changes to a GitLab server you need a secure communication channel for sharing information.
+Before you can push your changes to a DoggoHub server you need a secure communication channel for sharing information.
-GitLab uses Public-key or asymmetric cryptography which encrypts a communication channel by locking it with your "private key" and allows trusted parties to unlock it with your "public key".
+DoggoHub uses Public-key or asymmetric cryptography which encrypts a communication channel by locking it with your "private key" and allows trusted parties to unlock it with your "public key".
 If someone does not have your public key they cannot access the unencrypted message.